bwallace/rationale-CNN/README.md

 ## Making predictions and extracting rationales for new data

+To make predictions for a new instance, first again create a Document instance, `new_doc`.
+Then you can call:

 ```
 pred, rationales = r_CNN.predict_and_rank_sentences_for_doc(new_doc, num_rationales=3)
 ```

+Here, pred will be a scalar and `rationales` a list of extracted snippets supporting this.

 # acknowledgements & more info